 The site represents a significant development opportunity and has the potential to support a new use or a range of new uses in the future.
 Given the former use of the site and the significant biomass resource (forestry) in the East Clare/South Galway area there may be an opportunity for renewable energy related development.
+The site is ideally placed to assist in the green economy and facilitate a Green Energy Park.
 However its future use should not be limited to this and all employment generating proposals compatible with its location will be considered.